Becoming a Permanent Resident is a Two-Step Process

 Temporary Work and Travel Card for AOS Applicants

 Those who apply for Adjustment of Status with the I-485 qualify for work authorization and travel authorization for the period during which their AOS is pending.
-The work authorization will come on an Employment Authorization Document (EAD) card, and if you apply for Advance Parole at the same time that card will double as travel authorization.
+The work permit will come in the form of an Employment Authorization Document (EAD) card, and if you apply for Advance Parole at the same time that card might double as travel authorization or could come in a separate “advance parole document.”
 To tell the difference, an EAD card for work only will read “NOT VALID FOR REENTRY TO U.S.” at the bottom, where as a dual purpose card will read “SERVES AS I-512 ADVANCE PAROLE” at the bottom.

-The temporary EAD card will not cost any extra filing fees if the forms are submitted at the same time as the I-485.
 Some applicants can even submit their I-485 at the same time as their I-140 or I-130 if their desired Green Card category has an available visa number.
-Those that can file all their forms together are EB-1, Immediate Relatives to U.S. citizen, and any other category that is “current” on the visa bulletin.
+Those that can file all their forms together are Immediate Relatives to U.S. citizens and any other category that is “current” on the visa bulletin.
 If you are not one of those, then you will have to file your I-140 or I-130 first, and then file your I-485 package according to your priority date and the visa bulletin.

-The temporary EAD card is only good for one year at a time, and the Adjustment of Status process is frequently taking more than a year at current rates.
-This results in AOS applicants whose temporary work and travel cards expire during the wait for Green Card.
-The USCIS has offered an earlier renewal window, allowing EAD card holders to start their renewal process six months before their current card expires.
-I highly recommend starting the process early, because for some applicants the EAD card is a necessary aspect of life while awaiting the Green Card.
-The EAD card will be used to get a driver license, to show work authorization to your job, and to maintain the ability to travel internationally without abandoning your AOS application.
+If your temporary work and travel cards will expire during the wait for Green Card, USCIS allows EAD card holders to start their renewal process six months before their current card expires.
+Start the process early, because for some applicants the EAD card is a necessary aspect of life while awaiting the Green Card.
+It can help you get a drivers license, to show work authorization to your job, and to show lawful presence to ICE officers (should you encounter them).

 Medical Examinations